mshagirov/python_tylab/1_python.md

 > ***Tip 2***: you can create number sequences using `range()` and `list()`/`tuple()`.

-> ***Warning***: Using variable names `l`, `I`, and `O` can be confusing, e.g. `l` can be misread as `I`, and is a bad practice that is frowned upon.
+> ***Warning***: Using variable names `l`, `I`, and `O` can be confusing, e.g. `l` can be misread as `I`, and is a practice that is frowned upon.

 ### Changing List Elements, and Slicing
 You can change one element in a list by assigning new value to an element in the list, e.g. `l[3] = -10`, or a set of elements by slicing the list, e.g. `l[-2:] =  [0,0,0]`